Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 Is it time to upgrade to Drip or ActiveCampaign?

 If your online business has been up and running for a while, you might have reached the point where your marketing automation tool isn't working as well as it used to.
+We've been there and we know how frustrating it can be to outgrow your software.

-That's where marketing automation platforms like ActiveCampaign and Drip come in.
+That's where marketing automation platforms like ActiveCampaign and Drip come into play.
 Both of these systems require an investment of time and money to get set up, so I want to give you my honest take on each one so you can make the right decision for you and your needs.

 Both platforms provide some sweet automation, which can definitely streamline your email marketing and site management.
 However, advanced functionality comes at a slightly higher price point than some of the free email marketing systems that are embraced by those who might not have a huge budget.